HicrestLaboratory/SPARTA/README.md

 # RUNNING A TEST

-use `make test_cublas_VBS` to create a test executable of the cuda test.
+use `make` to create a test executable of the cuda test.
 The executable will be placed in programs/cuda.
 You can run it with different command line arguments to test different features.
 use 'source ./scripts/synthetic.sh' from the main folder to run and save some experiments.

 Options for the cuda_test: